-Only one submission per reading period, please!
-Multiple submissions will be automatically disqualified.
+- Only one submission per reading period, please!
+Multiple submissions (including submissions to multiple genres) will be automatically disqualified.

 - Poetry: Up to 5 poems, not to exceed 7 pages.
 Please submit all work + bio in a single Word file, with each poem beginning on a separate page.
 Please include your name and contact information on each page.

-- Graphics and Cover Art: We’d love to see comics, paintings, photos, photo essays, graphic poetry/nonfiction.
-Please submit a single document or up to six image files (all files must be included in a single submission).
+- Comics, Photo Essays, Visual Narratives: Please submit a single document or up to 6 image files (all files must be included in a single submission).

 Follow us on Facebook and Twitter: